knahsirV/Portfolio/README.md

 ## Future Plans:

-I plan on adding an about sections that goes into more detail about me so visitors have a glimpse into me life before getting to meet me and my work.
-I also plan to add filters to my projects page that allows visitors to filter projects by language, framework, etc.
+I plan on adding an about section that goes into more detail about me so visitors have a glimpse into me life before getting to meet me and my work.
+I also plan to add filters to my projects page that allows visitors to filter projects by language, framework, etc. As I discover more captivating UI and interactions, I plan to implement them into my site